 Vulnerability disclosure can be a complicated process, especially when multiple parties (usually multiple vendors) are involved.
 This section of the document is organized as a set of vulnerability disclosure use cases, in rough order, from simple to complex.
-Significant attention is given to coordinated, multi-party disclosure (see Use Case 2: Vulnerability with coordinated disclosure).
-Disclosure often deviates from the expected or ideal process, so within each use case are variants that are common exceptions to the ideal use case.
+Significant attention is given to coordinated, multi-party disclosure (see Error!
+Reference source not found.).
+Disclosure often deviates from the expected or ideal process; therefore, within each use case are variants that are common exceptions to the ideal use case.
 Within each variant are causes, preventions, and responses.
 The collected set of preventions and responses are presented as practices that can be used to reduce the occurrence and cost of expected variants.

 Practices are denoted as strong recommendations ("should") or suggestions ("can," "could," or "may").

 After describing multi-party coordination and disclosure use cases and variants, recommended practices are collected into the concluding section: Guiding Concepts and Best Current Practices.